yuliaZas/Trivia_website/README.md

 # Trivia_website
-Trivia web site.\
+Trivia website application.\
-shecodes; project
+Shecodes; project

 ## Discription
 The application craeted to the use of the elderly people, with simple UI.\